-The Threatened Species Scientific Committee (the Committee) plays a critical role in the Australian Government’s protection of native species and ecological communities, and management of key threatening processes, by providing independent scientific advice to the Minister for the Environment.
+The Threatened Species Scientific Committee plays a pivotal role in the Australian Government’s protection of native species and ecological communities, and management of key threatening processes, by providing independent scientific advice to the Minister for the Environment and Water.

-The Committee was established under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The Act also sets out the functions of the Committee.
-These include advising the Minister in relation to:
+The Committee is established under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The Act sets out the functions of the committee which include advising the Minister on:

-- the amendment and updating of lists for threatened species, threatened ecological communities and key threatening processes
+- amendment and updating of lists for threatened species, threatened ecological communities and key threatening processes

 - making and adopting of recovery plans and threat abatement plans